NanoSector/smf-ui/README.md

  * Simple widgets.
  */

 // Create a new Catbar with the text "A new catbar!" in its header.
-// The second parameter, true in this case, tells the framework to directly paint it on the screen.
-This is always the last parameter. new Catbar('A new catbar!', true);
+It can be directly echo'ed to the page. echo new Catbar('A new catbar!');

-// Create a new Titlebar with the text "Testing!" in its header.
-This will also be automagically painted. new Titlebar('Testing!', true);
+// Create a new Titlebar with the text "Testing!" in its header and also directly echo it. echo new Titlebar('Testing!');

 /*
  * Nested widgets
  */

-// We would like an icon.
-$icon = new Icon('help');

-// Get the HTML for this icon.
-$iconHTML = $icon->getHTML();

 // Create a Catbar...
-// The catbar will contain the icon (we got its HTML).
+// The catbar will contain the icon.
 $catbar = new Catbar($iconHTML .
 'A catbar!');

-// Get the HTML from the catbar...
-$catHTML = $catbar->getHTML();
+// We would like an icon, before the content.
+$icon = new Icon('help');
+$catbar->addBeforeContent($icon);

-// And put it in a roundframe! new Roundframe($catHTML .
-'This roundframe will contain the Catbar, which will contain the Icon!', '', true);
+// And put it in a roundframe!
+$roundframe = new Roundframe('This roundframe will contain the Catbar, which will contain the Icon!');
+$roundframe->addBeforeContent($catbar);

+// And output the roundframe.
+echo $roundframe;

 /*
  * Widgets with additional attributes